arjitc/DHCP-Server-Manager/README.md

     }

-The "#ipv4" part is an "indicator" to sed (used in add_dhcp_entry.sh) to insert the DHCP entries below this line.
+The "#ipv4" part is an "indicator" to sed (used in add_dhcp_entry.sh) to insert the DHCP host entries below this line.

 ## Adding an entry